LelandTLong/VTA_APP/README.md

 # VTA_APP
 ## Install and Setup Directions
-This project uses python and mysql for main functionality, and uses flask for the server.\
+1. This project uses python and mysql for main functionality, and uses flask for the server.\
-install modules: argparse, requests, json, mysql.connector, Flask into Python\
+2. install python dependencies: argparse, requests, json, mysql-connector-python, Flask into Python\
 `pip install {module}`\
+or\
+`python -m pip install {module}`
-create key.py file in root directory copying the format of the template\
+3. create key.py file in root directory copying the format of the keys_template.py file\
 user and password is for mysql DB credentials, API key is the one provided for the project\
-install MySQL with default setup\
+4. install MySQL web-community version with default setup: 'https://dev.mysql.com/downloads/installer/'.\
-start MySQL server\
+5. start MySQL server\
-Run app: `python main.py --help` for all options\
+6. Run app: `python main.py --help` for all options\
 `-c` flag deletes any and all data from the DB before getting the trip feed\
 `-d` flag is the EC function to delete any expired TripUpdates if a new one comes in\
+By default both flags are false if not provided.\
+The app will create a DB called 'VTADatabase' and its tables automatically when needed.\
-Run server: `python server.py`.
-The endpoint will be 'http://localhost:5000/real-time/trip-updates'.\\
+7. Run server: `python server.py`.
+The endpoint will be 'http://localhost:5000/real-time/trip-updates'.

-## Functionality:\
+## Functionality:
 All base functionality for project guidelines is complete\
 EC done: ignore existing and append new tripupdates, delete outdated tripupdates\\